 - Designed for more technical users, other options have better out-of-box features

+To learn more about Icinga, visit their site.
 They also have an online demo that you can play around with.

 4. LibreNMS

-I was initially going to write about Observium; however, several users have complained about the less than par support they received from the guys at Observium.
+I was initially going to write about Observium; however, several users have complained about the less-than-par support they received from the guys at Observium.
 Therefore, I decided to go with LibreNMS which is a fork of Observium and also provides awesome graphs (which is one thing I really like about Observium).

 One of the differences between LibreNMS and the other tools we have highlighted in this article is that LibreNMS is based on SNMP which means that devices to be monitored must have SNMP agents installed/enabled on them.

-This makes LibreNMS quite suitable for devices like routers (Cisco and other brands), switches and firewalls.
+This makes LibreNMS quite suitable for devices like routers (Cisco and other brands), switches, and firewalls.

 Configuration on LibreNMS can be done either through the command line interface or through the web interface.
-Unlike the community version of Observium, alerting is available by default in LibreNMS, making it a full fledged network monitoring solution.
+Unlike the community version of Observium, alerting is available by default in LibreNMS, making it a full-fledged network monitoring solution.

 Pros: